GenericMappingTools/gmt/doc/rst/source/supplements/spotter/originater.rst

 Plate Motion (APM) stage or total reconstruction rotation file and the list of hotspot locations to determine the most likely origin (hotspot) for each seamount.
-It does so by calculating flowlines back in time and determining the closest approach to all hotspots.
+It does so by calculating flowlines back in time and determining the closest approach to all hotspots [*Wessel*, 1999].
 The output consists of the input records with four additional fields added for each of the *n_hs* closest hotspots.
 The four fields are the hotspot id (e.g., HWI), the stage id of the flowline segment that came closest, the